-Assignments to defense counsel are made by the Risk Manager or the Staff Investigator.
+Assignments to defense counsel are made by the Risk Manager.
 Cases are transmitted with an assignment letter that references this policy.
 The assignment letter will include comment of the case objective for each file, and defense will be conducted with that objective in mind.
 When appropriate, instructions on who is to be copied on future reports will be included.